 Your provider at Northwest Pulmonary and Sleep Medicine usually recommends one or more pulmonary function tests.
 These are noninvasive tests that measure air flow and lung volume.

 Because chronic bronchitis shares some of the same symptoms of other respiratory problems, pulmonary function tests are needed to rule out conditions like pneumonia or emphysema.
 You might also need blood tests or a chest X-ray.

 Your treatment will be tailored to the cause of your bronchitis.
 If a bacteria is causing your chronic bronchitis, your provider prescribes antibiotics.

 If your bronchitis is related to asthma or allergies, your provider will recommend an inhaler.
 This device helps to open constricted airways, treating shortness of breath and allowing you to breathe more comfortably.

-Although there’s no cure for chronic bronchitis, the proper treatment from the team at Northwest Pulmonary and Sleep Medicine may ease your symptoms.
+Although there’s no cure for chronic bronchitis, the proper treatment from Northwest Pulmonary and Sleep Medicine team may ease your symptoms.
 Effective treatment also halts the progression of chronic bronchitis, preventing more serious complications.